ZackarySantana/Velocity/docs/docs/concepts/tests.md

 ## Operation

 A user-defined command that is a list of other commands, these commands can be of any type.
+Refer to [operations](./operations) for more information.

 ## Prebuilt commands